Downloadable tools are available at the bottom of the page

 This depends on each country regulation.

-However, in most of cases, there is no longer any question of negotiating a payment schedule because the debtor's liabilities are frozen and it is legally impossible to pay the invoices whose date of issue is prior to that of the judgment of the court of trade.
+However, in most of cases, there is no longer any question of negotiating a payment plan because the debtor's liabilities are frozen and it is legally impossible to pay the invoices whose date of issue is prior to that of the judgment of the court of trade.

 It is necessary to declare his debts to the judicial administrator so that they are taken into account in the statement of the debts realized that he carries out.